baumgach/baumgach.github.io/_pages/research.md

  * Open publishing
  * Papers with code
  * Diversity in research
- * Slowing down the research cycle
+ * Slowing down the publishing cycle